 8.1.1 Overview of strategies, programmes and direct or indirect forms of support

-Increased support to artists and to promotion of contemporary art is presently also at the core of the activities of the new Museum of the Arts of the XXI century (MAXXI), which successfully opened in Rome in spring 2010, by appealing to unusually large audiences (see chapter 5.3.1).
-This bold, spectacular building, created by the architect Zaha Hadid on the grounds of an old army barracks, has actually been conceived not only as a museum, but as a laboratory for research and experimentation in contemporary arts.
+For the time being, government support for the promotion of contemporary creation in the visual arts has been mostly indirectly provided for through the three main national exhibiting institutions for contemporary visual arts: the Biennale di Venezia, the Triennale di Milano and the Quadriennale di Roma, all of which recently underwent, by law, substantial reorganisation measures.
+Increased support to artists and to promotion of contemporary art is presently also at the core of the activities of the new Museum of the Arts of the XXI century (MAXXI) – successfully inaugurated by MiBAC in Rome in spring 2010 – by appealing to unusually large audiences (see chapter 5.3.1).
+This bold, spectacular building, created by the architect Zaha Hadid on the grounds of an old army barracks, and enjoying an autonomous foundation status, has actually been conceived not only as a museum, but as a laboratory for research and experimentation in contemporary arts.

-A new, unconventional actor – GAI / Associazione per il Circuito dei Giovani Artisti Italiani – should be singled out, as well, for its innovative and longstanding training, promotional and research activities in support of "youth creativity".
+An unconventional actor – GAI / Associazione per il Circuito dei Giovani Artisti Italiani – should be singled out, as well, for its innovative and longstanding training, promotional and research activities in support of "youth creativity".
 From the legal point of view, GAI, started in 1989, is an association representing 39 local administrations (regional, provincial and municipal authorities) and private partners.Since 2001 it has also created a portal – http://www.giovaniartisti.it – providing information and resources in the field of the visual and the performing arts, as well as a database of young creators.